Common and Surprising Reasons a Parent Can Lose Custody of a Child

 testimonial from former client initials MG

-Violating a child custody order can range from the technical and very minor violation to a willful and significant one.
+Violating a child custody order can range from a technical and very minor violation to a willful and significant one.

 Whether violating a child custody order is a proper reason to lose custody of a child depends on the violation's nature and extent.